Pepelespooder/Unofficial-Rimworld-Vanilla-Expanded---Royalty-Patch-/README.md

 --How to Install? --
 --
-The fix Should be dropped in The Rimworld Vanilla Expanded - Royalty Patch Folder at the path `` 294100\2260012940\1.3\Patches `` located in your steam workshop content for Rimworld
+The fixes Should be dropped in The Rimworld Vanilla Expanded - Royalty Patch Folder at the path `` 294100\2260012940\1.3\Patches `` located in your steam workshop content for Rimworld

 -- Whats changed --
 --